 This term is offered through the College Year in Athens (CYA), a private educational institution that has provided a foreign study program to American colleges and universities for over fifty years.
-Students take four courses which are offered in a broad range of areas related to ancient and modern Greece: a required course in Modern Greek Culture and Language; at least one course from an approved list of courses in Greek art, archaeology, history, or religion and mythology; and two additional courses, which may be selected from a wide range of offerings in philosophy; Ancient Greek, Classical Greek, Modern Greek and Latin; Greek ethnography and Byzantine history; the religions of Greece and the Middle East, Religion; European and Mediterranean Politics, Political Science/International Relations, Philosophy and Urban Planning & Sustainability.
+Students take four courses which are offered in a broad range of areas related to ancient and modern Greece: a required course in Modern Greek Culture and Language; at least one course from an approved list of courses in Greek art, archaeology, history, or religion and mythology; and two additional courses, which may be selected from a wide range of offerings in philosophy; Ancient Greek; Modern Greek; Latin; Greek ethnography and anthropology; ancient History; Byzantine history; the religions of Greece and the Middle East; ancient Religion; European and Mediterranean Politics; Political Science/International Relations; and Urban Planning & Sustainability.

-In addition, students go on three CYA sponsored field trips that are coordinated with their course work in Greek art, archaeology, history, or religion and mythology: a five-day field trip to Crete, a four-day trip into the Peloponnese, and a long weekend trip to Delphi.
+In addition, students go on three CYA sponsored field trips that are coordinated with their course work in Greek art, archaeology, history, or religion and mythology: a five-day field trip to Crete, a four-day trip into the Peloponnese, and a three-day trip to Delphi.
 Optional trips are offered each weekend that are coordinated with course work in other areas of study.
 Frequently, classes in Athens take place "on site" in a museum or at an archaeological excavation.

 (For specific dates, contact the International Programs Office, Old Chapel, Third Floor.)